thes3m/webport/README.md

 ## Workflow

 * you can develop a web app as you would normally do with your preferred web stack
-* when you want to build for iOS or Android you execute a script that bundles your webcode in xcode or android project and then you build it by itself
+* when you want to build for iOS or Android you execute a script that bundles your web project in Xcode or Android project and then you can run your project on a device or simulator - `npm run deploy-ios`/`npm run deploy-android`

+## What is included

 * base iOS project that opens up WKWebview and opens a dev webserver page or creates a local webserver to serve bundled app pages
 * base android project that opens WKWebView and opens a dev webserver page or opens up a local html file (android project does not use local webserver)

-## What is included

 * basic Angular project template for web is generated with angular-cli
 * basic "one page" Android and iOS projects that contain a WebView that either opens a dev server page or a locally embedded html page
 * a script (build-scripts/webport.py) that is used for developing, building ,deploying on mobile apps